 This bank’s business savings accounts earn interest at a rate of 0.25%, and the interest is credited every month.
 Rates are variable and may change at any moment without notice.
 To earn interest, account holders must maintain the required minimum balance of $1.

 TAB Bank account holders can conduct banking activities, such as checking balances, transferring funds, making deposits, and paying bills, through its website or mobile app, which is available on iOS and Android.
 The mobile app comes with touch and face ID functionality to enhance security for sign-ins.

 Reviews for the TAB Bank app are excellent on both the App Store (4.7 out of 5) and Play Store (4.4 out of 5).
 Users appreciate its ease of use and convenience; we didn’t find any recent negative feedback.

 Money Market Accounts

 The TAB Bank Money Market account earns interest at a rate of 0.25%.
-Like with its savings accounts, money market account balances of up to $250,000 are insured through the Federal Deposit Insurance Corporation (FDIC).
+Like with its savings accounts, money market account balances of up to $250,000 are insured through the FDIC.
 Businesses must also make a $25 opening deposit to open an account and maintain a $1 balance to earn interest.

-TAB Bank’s CDs have interest rates ranging from 1.75% to 3.25% and terms as short as six months to as long as 60 months.
-Customers can only open one if they meet the minimum opening balance requirement of $1,000.
+TAB Bank’s CDs have interest rates ranging from 3.30% to 3.92% and terms as short as six months to as long as 60 months.
+Customers can open multiple CD applications for one or more businesses.
 Only balances worth $1,000 and above earn interest.

 It offers two business checking accounts: the interest-earning Business Checking account and the credit-earning Analyzed Business Checking.
 Both provide Mastercard debit cards, mobile banking, online banking, and bill pay.